-Following an on-site visit in March 2011 by three IFSAC members, the IFSAC Board of Governors re-accredited Washington State Patrol, Fire Protection Bureau on July 8, 2011.
-The next site visit will occur in 2014.
+Following an on-site visit three IFSAC member representatives in December 2014, the IFSAC Board of Governors re-accredited Washington State Patrol, Fire Protection Bureau on April18, 2015.
+The next site visit will occur in 2019.

 Mandatory Training For All Test Administration Personnel

 This training is mandatory for all test administration personnel.
 If you do not attend one of the scheduled training sessions before April 1, 2014, you will be removed from the Test Administration Personnel Program.
 Re-entry to the program will require you to begin at the Evaluator level as outlined in the up-dated policies and procedures.

 Any department, agency, region, association, district, private vendor, or person may make application to the Fire Protection Bureau for accreditation of their fire training programs.
 The entity shall be assessed by a site team on criteria and processes that address administrative procedures; record keeping and reporting procedure; staffing; facilities and equipment; policies and procedures; health and safety; performance standards; curriculum; and evaluation and testing.

 Accreditation is based on national and state adopted performance standards.
 The Fire Protection Bureau has the authority to accredit training programs and has adopted the National Fire Protection Association professional qualification standards, when there is a need and a standard is available.

 Island County Firefighters Association

 Fire personnel may become certified by successfully passing a written and practical state certification test in that discipline.
 Certification tests for competency are provided by the Fire Protection Bureau to fire organizations, professional associations, or institutions that act as the host entity.
 Candidates must score 80% on the written examination, and practical skills are graded on a pass/fail basis.

 For information on Certification Written Test locations and opportunities, please contact firstname.lastname@example.org or call 360-596-3945.